 Comparison Dimension: Entertainment Value

-A weekend in the cabins - The Helen are is one of the hottest Georgia vacation spots for a reason: there's plenty to do and experience.
-For thrills, there are zipline tours, water sports (kayaking, canoeing, white water rafting, fishing, tubing), mountain biking, and climbing.
+The Helen area is one of the hottest Georgia vacation spots for a reason: there's plenty to do and experience.
+For thrills, there are zipline tours, water sports (kayaking, canoeing, white water rafting, fishing, & tubing), mountain biking, and climbing.
 For an adventure, try panning for gold, exploring old mines, hiking in search of waterfalls, or horseback riding.
 More laid back activities include museum visits and carriage rides.

 Comparison Dimension: Cost